yash-jain-1/BERT4Crypto/README.md

 -----
 ## Q&A

-If you have any questions, you can either open an issue or contact me (sihaohu@gatech.edu), and I will reply as soon as I see the issue or email.
+If you have any questions, you can either open an issue or contact me (yashjainstudy@gmail.com), and I will reply as soon as I see the issue or email.